netdata/netdata/collectors/plugins.d/README.md

 	# python.d = yes
 ```

-The setting `enable running new plugins` sets the default behaviour for all external plugins.
+The setting `enable running new plugins` sets the default behavior for all external plugins.
 It can be
 overriden for distinct plugins by modifying the appropriate plugin value configuration to either `yes` or `now`.

 The setting `check for new plugins every` sets the interval between scans of the directory `/usr/libexec/netdata/plugins.d`.